From BR Bullpen

 Biographical Information

 Davis was one of the better power hitters of the late 1980s.
-He has the most career home runs by a Houston Astro who spent his entire Astros career in the pitcher-friendly Astrodome.
+He has the most career home runs by a member of the Astros who spent his entire career with the team in the pitcher-friendly Astrodome.
 Davis was part of a major trade in early 1991 that sent him to the Baltimore Orioles for Curt Schilling, Pete Harnisch and Steve Finley - in retrospect the Astros clearly got the better part of the deal.
-Davis ran through a bizarre series of injuries, including a nerve problem in his neck that caused his shoulder muscles to atrophy, suffering a jaw broken in a barroom brawl while on a rehab assignment, and finally being knocked out by a foul ball while in the dugout soon after making it back to the majors.
+Davis ran through a freakish series of injuries, including a nerve problem in his neck that caused his shoulder muscles to atrophy, suffering a jaw broken in a barroom brawl while on a rehab assignment, and finally being knocked out by a foul ball while in the dugout soon after making it back to the majors.
 Thus, he went into decline as soon as he joined the O's, in spite of moving to what should have been a better environment for power hitters.